VanaKraus/CoCzeFLA/README.md

 You can provide all relevant functions with your own tagger and tokenizer instances if you need finer control.

+### Transcription verification

+Use `debugging/line_validity_checker.py` to verify if a CHAT file will cause the annotation to crash due to it not following the expected transcription standard.

 ## Conversion to v3.1 transcription standard

 Use `transcription_conversion.py` to convert a CHAT file to the v3.1 CoCzeFLA transcription standard.